Snickerdoodle Truffles featured image

 Substitutions and Additions

-• Tasty Toppings: Feel free to eliminate the sprinkles and just top each truffle with a dusting of cinnamon or a sprinkle of cinnamon sugar.
+• Tasty Toppings: Feel free to add sprinkles and top each truffle to give it a holiday flair.

 • Choose Your Chocolate: You can use white almond bark, chocolate almond bark, or candy melts to coat these chocolate-covered truffles.
 I prefer not to use chocolate chips because the chocolate doesn’t turn out as smooth.